thendoshane/Divale_DataAnalysis/README.md

-Divale Data Analysis
+# Divale Data Analysis
-Project Overview
+# Project Overview

-This repository contains the source code and analysis scripts for the Divale Data Analysis project.
+This repository contains the source code and analysis scripts for the Divale Data Analysis project at Eduvos Higher Education Institution.
 Developed by Divale Mbelo, this project focuses on analyzing specific datasets to derive insights and visualizes the results through a deployed application.

 The project is structured to address specific analytical questions (q1 through q4) and includes a deployment-ready application interface.